Tyler O'Neill Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.

-- The Twins have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.
+- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.

-- In his last appearance on Tuesday, the right-hander went seven innings against the Seattle Mariners, giving up two earned runs while surrendering six hits.
+- In his most recent outing on Wednesday against the Seattle Mariners, the righty went 3 2/3 innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.